-Summer’s coming (we promise) and here's an often cited scenario with the average homeowner: They’re sitting in their house, minding their own business, enjoying a bowl of popcorn and watching a movie, when all of a sudden – that distant terrible sound; drip... drip... drip.
-They look over to see the cat licking at a puddle that's slowly forming on the dining room floor.
-Suddenly: Concern, stress, and that “how much will this cost?” feeling.
-How did the leak start?; water heater, leaky toilet, shower, faucet?
+Summer’s coming (believe it or not) and here's a typical scenario with the average homeowner: They’re at home, minding their own business, enjoying a bowl of popcorn and watching a movie, when all of a sudden – that distant terrible sound; drip... drip... drip.
+They look over to see the dog licking at a puddle that's steadily forming on the dining room floor.
+Suddenly: Concern, stress, and that sinking feeling.
+Where did the leak come from?; water heater, leaky toilet, shower, faucet?
 Not necessarily – the central air conditioner is frozen solid.
-This can happen anywhere, from La Porte to Timbuktu, regardless of weather.
+This can occur anywhere, from La Porte to Thailand, regardless of weather.

 Why Air Conditioners Freeze